Updated on 02/28/2024

 Iglesia de la Ermita – Cali

-The Ermita preserves images such as the Virgen de los Dolores and the Señor de la Caña.
-It was built between 1930 and 1948 and impresses with its marble altar, which was brought from Italy.
-Today it is one of the landmarks of the architectural landscape of Cali city.
+The Ermita boasts a collection of revered images, including the Virgen de los Dolores (Virgin of Sorrows) and the Señor de la Caña (Lord of the Cane).
+Its construction took place between 1930 and 1948, and the mesmerizing marble altar, sourced from Italy, never fails to leave a lasting impression on all who visit.
+Therefore, it proudly stands as one of the iconic landmarks adorning the architectural landscape of Cali city.

 Churches of Nariño